MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day4.md

 # Functions, Events & Handlers
-This file gives an idea about functions in javascript showing its syntax.
+This file gives an idea about functions in javascript showing its syntax, differentiating between parameters and argument and demonstrating arrow function.
 Also, It explians scopes in javascript and diffrentiate var from let regarding scoping.
 In addition, this file illustrate event listeners and event objects with some exercises.

 ## Functions
 while values are things, and variables point to things, Functions do things.
 Thus, functions are a block of code that returns something.